Internal Logistics Management Best Practices: New Technologies and Automation

 In today’s labor market that’s no longer an affordable option.
 “We’re in a business environment where—when you have a flat tire—the answer isn’t to just try and pedal faster,” says Jeremy Wisdom, a logistics, operations and supply chain consultant/solutions analyst for Canon Business Process Services.
 “You have to replace the tire.”

-For warehouse and distribution center owners, that means finding a model of efficiency that not only runs smoothly and accommodates customers’ needs, but that’s also productive and profitable.
+For manufacturing facility owners, that means finding a model of efficiency that not only runs smoothly and accommodates customers’ needs, but that’s also productive and profitable.
 Getting that balance right is difficult for companies whose core competencies don’t encompass warehousing, fulfillment and distribution.
 Given this scenario, how can you begin filling the gaps and solving critical challenges?

 In this white paper, we explore the challenges companies face when automating, explain why there’s no need to rip-and-replace existing systems, and show how Canon is helping organizations implement advanced technology in the most painless, affordable manner possible.